BlueBolt Brings Outlander’s Final Season to Life with 160 VFX Shots

 VFX and post-production are a huge part of modern filmmaking, but getting to grips with them can seem daunting.
 This practical, producer-focused conversation aims to help demystify the post process and help you unpack how to access the UK’s generous Audio-Visual Expenditure Credits for post and VFX spend.

-Find out which UK Screen Alliance members are attending Cannes 2026, and how you can get in touch:
+Find out which UK Screen Alliance members attended Cannes 2026, and how you can get in touch:

 UK Screen Alliance